NACCHO Supports Local Implementation of Comprehensive Cancer Control (CCC)

 Action Guide for Building Successful and Sustainable Local Cancer Control Coalitions

-NACCHO is pleased to release its new action guide to help LHDs build capacity for local implementation of Comprehensive Cancer Control coalitions.
-Based on the results of NACCHO’s 2011-2012 Cancer Control in Local Health Departments Assessment, the action guide contains lessons learned from local health officials who have successfully implemented local coalitions to reduce the cancer burden in their communities.
-Download your copy of the action guide here.
+NACCHO's Chronic Disease Team is pleased to release its new action guide to help LHDs build capacity for local implementation of Comprehensive Cancer Control coalitions.
+Based on the results of NACCHO's 2011-2012 Cancer Control in Local Health Departments Assessment, the action guide contains lessons learned from local health officials who have successfully implemented local coalitions to reduce the cancer burden in their communities.
+To download the Action Guide, please click here.

 What is Comprehensive Cancer Control